 At present, there are thousands of cryptocurrencies in existence, with a total market cap of over $1 trillion.
 NFT collections such as VeeFriends and CryptoPunks have also emerged as alternative crypto assets, which is favorable for altcoins given that most NFTs are on these blockchains (such as Ethereum).

 As new cryptocurrencies emerge and NFTs rise in popularity, BTC dominance tends to have a downward trend as investors seek to diversify their portfolios.

-How to use BTC dominance
+How to use Bitcoin dominance

 In general, when BTC dominance is high, it indicates that investors are bullish.
 Below are a few ways to use this metric.

 Investors can use BTC dominance to help manage their overall risk exposure to the cryptocurrency market.